 3. The third said, “Enjoy C&D’s lemonade” (neutral sign)

-Even with this lemonade example the results were apparent.
+Even with this simple setup, the results were clear.

-The sign stressing time attracted twice as many people, who were willing to pay twice as much.
+The sign emphasizing time attracted about twice as many customers, who also paid roughly twice as much.

-• One explanation is that our relationship with time is much more personal than our relationship with money.
+• Our relationship with time is more personal than our relationship with money.

-• “How we spend our time says so much more about who we are than does how we spend our money”.
+• “How we spend our time says more about who we are than how we spend our money.”

 This time only two questions were asked.
 The “cost” was actually time, as the concert was free, but people had to “spend” time in line to get the good seats.